azdavis/millet/docs/manual.md

 - Valid values:
   - `"none"`: No filter, i.e. all available diagnostics are sent.
   - `"syntax"`: If there are syntax errors (lex, parse, etc), send only those, and do not send e.g. statics diagnostics.
+  - `"all"`: All diagnostics are filtered out, i.e. no diagnostics are sent.

 #### `millet.server.diagnostics.moreInfoHint.enable`